Pharap/ResourceCollection/CppResources.md

 ## [www.cprogramming.com's C++ Tutorial](https://www.cprogramming.com/tutorial/c++-tutorial.html)

 A decent C++ tutorial from a website with a number of good articles.
+Although some of their advice is outdated or flawed,
-Although with some flaws, so take some of the advice with a grain of salt (particularly their explanation of `inline`).
+so take some of the advice with a grain of salt (particularly their explanation of `inline`).
 The newer articles about C++11 features are very good though.

 ## [Cpp Core Guidelines](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md)